-The Testing Center provides administration and proctoring for Online Education exams, adapted testing for Disabled Student Programs and Services (DSP&S) students, chemistry diagnostic, and assessment testing for English, ESL, and Math placement.
-Assessment testing is administered through a computerized "smart" placement test to determine student's initial placement into English, ESL, and math courses.
-Most assessments are done in block sessions followed by a counseling orientation sessions.
-Check website for hours of operation.
+IS 107: The Testing Center functions as a professional, secure, confidential, and quiet environment providing administration and proctoring for online education exams, chemistry diagnostic exams, and assessment testing for ESL placement with counselor referral.
+Assessment testing is administered through a computerized placement test to determine the student's initial placement into ESL courses.
+Check the website for hours of operation.